-REMO FEDERAL CONSTITUENCY: CHAIRMAN HOUSE COMMITTEE ON WOMEN AFFAIRS , KAFILAT OGBARA, ADVOCATES FOR A FEMALE REPLACEMENT FOR DECEASED REPS DEPUTY WHIP, HON.
+REMO FEDERAL CONSTITUENCY: CHAIRMAN, HOUSE COMMITTEE ON WOMEN AFFAIRS , KAFILAT OGBARA, ADVOCATES A FEMALE REPLACEMENT FOR DECEASED REPS DEPUTY WHIP, HON.
 ORIYOMI ONANUGA

 Following the sudden demise of the Deputy Whip of the House of Representatives, Hon.
 Oriyomi Onanuga in January, the Chairman, House of Reps Committee on Women Affairs Hon.
 Kafilat Ogbara has advocated for the consideration of a female as her replacement.